andrecaiado/spring-boot-tests/README.md

 If we want to explicitly specify the classes we want to use for configuration, we can combine the `@SpringBootTest` annotation with the `@ContextConfiguration` annotation.

 The `@SpringBootTest` annotation will also autoconfigure a `TestRestTemplate`so we can test the endpoints.

+**Notes:**

+This project follows the approach that says that unit and integration tests should have different source and resource directories.
+For this purpose, the following folders were created:

+- src/integration-test/java
+- src/integration-test/resources

+The folders were created manually and the [Build Helper Maven plugin](https://www.mojohaus.org/build-helper-maven-plugin/) was configured in the [pom.xml](pom.xml) to set the directories as source and resources.

 ### With an embedded servlet container